Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Methodology

 The context-aware cache triggering strategy and adaptive hybrid cache decision strategy solve the issue of when to enable caching and which cache granularity to select, respectively.
 Unifying these two strategies, we obtain the MixCache framework.
 MixCache provides a training-free and adaptive hybrid cache mechanism that can effectively combine three three-level caching, achieving a balance between generation quality and inference speed.

 According to Figure~\ref{fig:diff}, the redundancy level of different models varies.
-Therefore, given a specific model, MixCache will firstly undergo an offline profiling process.
-During the offline profiling process, MixCache profiles 100 prompts to execute the diffusion process and determines the hyper-parameters $\theta$, $\delta_1$ and $\delta_2$.
-In addition, the offline profiling also determines the $\hat{\mu}$ and $\hat{\sigma}$ of random Gaussian distribution interference, and applies the corresponding interference to determine the impact value of different granularities.
+Given a specific model, MixCache first performs offline profiling to determine key hyper-parameters.
+We run 100 prompts through the diffusion process, recording $D^{step}$ at each timestep.
+Once $D^{step}$ stabilizes, which is identified when its value remains below a certain value compared to the previous five steps, we compute the average as $\theta$.
+The maximum and minimum deviations from $\theta$ after stabilization are set as $\delta_1$ and $\delta_2$.
+These values are averaged across all prompts and rounded as needed.
+The profiling also determines $\hat{\mu}$ and $\hat{\sigma}$ for Gaussian interference, used to assess impact at different granularities.
+This process is performed once per model and enables efficient runtime deployment without extra overhead.

-After the offline profiling process, it enters the runtime inference phase.
-For each prompt, MixCache first applies the context-aware cache triggering strategy to determine which timestep to enable caching.
-For the cache enabled timesteps, MixCache uses the adaptive hybrid cache decision strategy to determine which of the three-level caching methods to use.
-The pseudo code of the overall execution process is presented in Appendix A.1.
+After the offline profiling process, it enters the runtime inference phase, and the execution flow is formalized in Algorithm~\ref{alg:adaptive_cache}.
+During runtime, one generation is partitioned into two distinct phases: the warm up phase and the cache enabled phase.
+In the warm up phase, the system exclusively executes full computations to maintain video quality, and this phase is ended by the context-aware cache triggering strategy to determine which timestep to enable caching (line 5).
+Once into the cache enabled phase, MixCache uses the adaptive hybrid cache decision strategy to determine which of the three-level caching methods to use.
+There are two core mechanisms are activated: (1) the $N$ scaling strategy to regulate the frequency of cache interval (line 11), and (2) the adaptive hybrid cache decision strategy (line 23-24) that dynamically determines the optimal caching granularity for each timestep.